All Cities / IL / Chicago

 Who Pulls the Permit in Chicago?

-Your contractor should pull the permit.
-Not you.
-If they ask you to file it yourself that's a red flag.
-They don't want the responsibility.
-Section 14A-4-404 makes licensed trades pull their own.
+Your contractor should handle this.
+That's the standard.
+If they ask you to pull it yourself then that's a red flag.
+Put it in the contract and confirm they follow through.

 Chuck’s Take